openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

 * `human_pose_estimation` - converting output of model for human pose estimation to `PoseEstimationPrediction`.
   * `part_affinity_fields_out` - name of output layer with keypoints pairwise relations (part affinity fields).
   * `keypoints_heatmap_out` - name of output layer with keypoints heatmaps.
+  The output layers can be omitted if model has only one output layer - concatenation of this 2.
 * `beam_search_decoder` - realization CTC Beam Search decoder for symbol sequence recognition, converting model output to `CharacterRecognitionPrediction`.
   * `beam_size` -  size of the beam to use during decoding (default 10).
   * `blank_label` - index of the CTC blank label.